AfsanaTasnim/AfsanaTasnim.github.io/README.md

 # Research Interest:

+I am Afsana Tasnim.
+My research interests are file and storage systems including systems performance optimization for big data and storage systems, systems infrastructure for big data, and high performance computing.
+I have recently completed my Master of Science in Computer Science from the University of Texas at Arlington.
+Before that, I worked at ConnectJapan.
+I completed my Masters and Bachelors in Software Engineering from Institute of Information Technology, University of Dhaka.
+I want to be a good researcher.

 # Education:
 - **Master of Science in Computer Science (2021-2024)** - The University of Texas at Arlington